Sovereign Harbour tel 01323 470099 VHF #17

 Visitors Mooring Fees...

-Mooring charges (2021) here workout at £3.50 per metre per day for boats up to 12.5 metres (minimum 8m).
+Mooring charges (2022) here workout at £3.55 per metre per day for boats up to 12.5 metres (minimum 8m).
 As with Brighton Marina (with the same owners), really good winter deals are available.
 This includes Wifi and shore power.

 It's worth noting that if you sail the South Coast on a regular basis there is deal to be had which covers all the Premier Marinas and means you can get 7 days for the price of 5 if you are prepared to buy in advance.